souravjain540/scraping-amazon-article/readme.md

 ![Image highlighting the to be scraped product fields](images/fields-to-scrape.png)

 For now, our focus will be solely on the scraping part.
-We will shift our attention to Crawlee, our crawling tool, in a later section.
+In a later section, we will shift our attention to Crawlee, our crawling tool.
 Let's start!

 ### Scraping the individual data points